Coding Quests

 $"../UI/DeathScreen".show()

-The player script now depends on the exact scene tree structure, the UI layout, the audio system, and the game manager.
-Move any of those nodes and the game crashes.
+The player script now depends on the exact scene tree layout, the UI, the audio system, and the game manager.
+Rename one node, move the health bar into a different container, and the game crashes.
+I've shipped that bug.
+It's not fun to track down.

 With signals: